mlrun/demos/fraud-prevention-feature-store/README.md

 # Feature-Store End-to-End Demo

 This demo shows the usage of MLRun and the feature store.

+> - This demo works with the online feature store, which is currently not part of the Open Source default deployment.

-The demo will showcase:
+The demo showcases:

 - [**Data ingestion & preparation**](./01-ingest-datasources.ipynb)
 - [**Model training & testing**](./02-create-training-model.ipynb)